Guelmim

-Guelmim is located just north of Asrir, which was the site of an important trade-route city and the capital of the Saharan tribes.
-It was known in Arabic sources as Noul Lamta.
+Guelmim is located just north of Asrir, which was the site of an important trade-route city and the capital of the Saharan Berber tribes.
 It is home to a camel market.

-Most of the inhabitants speak either the Tachelhit language or the Hassaniya dialect of Arabic, as it is part of the Sahrawi-inhabited southern region of Morocco.
+Most of the inhabitants speak either the Tachelhit language or the Hassaniya dialect of Sahrawi Arabs, as it is part of the Sahrawi-inhabited southern region of Morocco.

 Climate

 Guelmim has a hot desert climate (Köppen climate classification BWh).